I spent a lot of nights crying myself to sleep. I would wake up feeling guilty and useless – like I no longer served a purpose.

 I just wanted everything to stop.

 At some point in our lives, we all go through moments like these.
 We go through so much pain, heartaches, and rejections that we start to believe that good things will never come — that we will never be able to turn our lives around for the better.

 We start to think that no matter what we do, no matter how much we try we will always be stuck in this same situation.

-And because of that, we often wake up lost, confused, bitter and disappointed at ourselves.
+And because of that, we often wake up lost, confused, bitter, and disappointed in ourselves.

-I was in that path.
+I was on that path.
 I’ve lived those days.
 I spent so many days trapped in darkness, misery, and heartaches.

 But I’ve realized that though life may seem unfair and confusing at times, and sometimes we even go through situations that turn our whole world upside down, we don’t have to trap ourselves in misery, pain, and confusion.